boodland/battleships-challenge/README.md

 # Battleships Challenge

+## Clone repository

+To clone the repository execute the command `git clone https://github.com/boodland/battleships-challenge.git`.
+If you don't have `git` installed please follow the instructions in https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

 ## Install dependencies

 To install the dependencies execute the command `npm install` within the root folder.
 If you don't have `npm` installed please follow the instructions in https://docs.npmjs.com/downloading-and-installing-node-js-and-npm